ravaioli/solarpunk-mandala/docs/core-model/00-meta-framework-systems-cybernetics.md

 Together, they form the transdisciplinary foundation that allows the Mandala to model complex, evolving realities—from personal psychology to global ecology—with geometric coherence.

+## 🧭 Navigator's Introduction

+*Welcome to the control panel of the Solarpunk Mandala.
+This document explains why the framework exists and how it operates.
+Think of this as reading the "genetic code" before exploring the organism.*

+**Quick Orientation:**
+- **Reading Time:** 8-10 minutes
+- **Purpose:** Understand the *why* behind the entire system
+- **Next Steps:** This document sets the stage for everything that follows

 ## 1. General Systems Theory: The Logic of Wholeness

 General Systems Theory (GST), pioneered by Ludwig von Bertalanffy, is the study of the abstract organization of phenomena.
 It looks for universal patterns and principles that apply to systems of any kind, regardless of their specific content.